d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 VXLAN is a tunneling technology which encapsulates L2 frames inside UDP packets usually sent on port 4789.
 It was originally developed by  VMware, Arista and Cisco.
-The main goal of VXLAN was to simplify cloud deployments which require multi-tenancy at the L2 Layer.
+The main goal of VXLAN was to simplify cloud deployments which require multi-tenancy at the L2 layer.
 It provides:
 - Tunneling L2 over L3 to avoid the necessity of L2 connectivity between all hosts in the cluster
 - More than 4096 isolated networks (VLAN IDs are limited to 4096)